-Steven M. Goodreau, PhD1; Emily D. Pollock, MA1; Eli S. Rosenberg, PhD2; Elizabeth M. Rosenthal, MPH2 Meredith A. Barranco, BS2; Richard L. Dunville, MPH3; Lisa C. Barrios, DrPH3; Maria V. Aslam, PhD4; Li Yan Wang, MBA, MA3.
-1Dept. of Anthropology and Center for Studies in Demography and Ecology, Univ. of Washington, Seattle WA.
-2Dept. of Epidemiology and Biostatistics, Univ. at Albany School of Public Health, State Univ. of New York, Rensselaer NY.
-3Division of Adolescent and School Health, Centers for Disease Control and Prevention, Atlanta GA.
-4Office of the Director, National Center for HIV, Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention National Center for HIV, Viral Hepatitis, STD, and TB Prevention (Epidemiologic and Economic Modeling Agreement #U38PS004646).
+Steven M. Goodreau, PhD1; Emily D. Pollock, MA1; Eli S. Rosenberg, PhD2; Elizabeth M. Rosenthal, MPH2; Meredith A. Barranco, BS2; Richard L. Dunville, MPH3; Lisa C. Barrios, DrPH3; Maria V. Aslam, PhD4; Li Yan Wang, MBA, MA3.

+Affiliations at the time of teen-SPARC development: 1Dept. of Anthropology and Center for Studies in Demography and Ecology, Univ. of Washington, Seattle, WA; 2Dept. of Epidemiology and Biostatistics, Univ. at Albany School of Public Health, State Univ. of New York, Rensselaer, NY; 3Division of Adolescent and School Health, Centers for Disease Control and Prevention, Atlanta, GA; 4Office of the Director, National Center for HIV, Viral Hepatitis, STD, and TB Prevention, Centers for Disease Control and Prevention, Atlanta, GA.

+This work was funded by the US Centers for Disease Control and Prevention's National Center for HIV, Viral Hepatitis, STD, and TB Prevention (Epidemiologic and Economic Modeling Agreement #U38PS004646).
 The findings and conclusions in this report are those of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention.